 1. Our kids are inevitably going to act like assholes.
 But we still have to love them.
 That’s quite the conflict.

 2. It isn’t just the newborns who keep their parents up at night.
 Bigger kids just bring different worries.
-Instead of “is the baby is still breathing” or “is the toddler asleep in his bed or in a dresser drawer,” parents of older kids get to obsess over why their 12-year-old didn’t make the little league team and if their 16-year-old is safe while on behind the wheel.
+Instead of “is the baby still breathing?” or “is the 3-year-old asleep in his bed or in a dresser drawer?,” parents of older kids get to obsess over why their 12-year-old didn’t make the little league team and if their 16-year-old is safe while on behind the wheel.
 It is never ending!

 4. The whole failure thing.
 It’s heavy, man.
-Society looks at parents to do right by their kids, and regardless of moms and dads trying their hardest, if the kids still eff up, guess who’s getting a collective finger pointed right in their faces?
-Yep.
-Look at the Sandy Hook ordeal.
-The gunman (whose name does not deserve mention in print, anywhere) was barely identified and already media was ripping apart his mother.
+Society looks at parents to do right by their kids, and regardless if moms and dads are trying their best, if the kids still eff up, guess who’s getting a collective finger pointed right in their faces?
+Look at the horrific Sandy Hook ordeal; the gunman (whose name does not deserve mention in print, anywhere) was barely identified when the media began ripping apart his mother.

 5. Kids, especially young ones, limit us.
 As much as we don’t want to admit it, it’s the truth.
 Can’t just get up and go any more.
 When the baby wakes, you wake.
 Period.
 Some of us take it in stride as it’s what we expected, even wanted.
 But there are others who’ve no idea what they’re in for and then blame the kids when their lives change.
 Not cool.

 6. Choosing a name.
 I’m serious!
-My daughter’s name is Ella; our dog’s name is Bella.
+My son is Brady; my daughter’s name is Ella; our dog’s name is Bella.
 My rationale?
-I love both names and, bless her furry little face, my Bells won’t be around much longer.
+I love those names and, bless her furry little face, my Bella won’t be around much longer.
 This does, however, pose a problem when I’m all fired up and can’t remember who to yell at: Ella + Brady = Bella.
 So much confusion in our house.
 You don’t even know.